baccigalupi/CalOrders/README.md

 t.
 Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge | [Software Licensing](https://github.com/OncoreLLC/CalOrders/wiki/Software-Licensing)

 ## [US Digital Services Playbook](https://github.com/OncoreLLC/CalOrders/wiki/Addressing-U.S.-Digital-Services-Playbook-Plays)

-Our team followed the US Digital Services Playbook, covering each of the 13 plays, from understanding what people need, to defaulting to open.
-Follow this link for [evidence on how each play was followed](https://github.com/OncoreLLC/CalOrders/wiki/Addressing-U.S.-Digital-Services-Playbook-Plays).
+Our team followed the US Digital Services Playbook, covering each of the 13 plays, from understanding what people need to defaulting to open.
+Follow this link for [evidence of how each play was followed](https://github.com/OncoreLLC/CalOrders/wiki/Addressing-U.S.-Digital-Services-Playbook-Plays).

 ## [Development Team](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Team-Bios)

-OnCore asked Mike Tsay to be the Team Leader/Project Manager.
-Mike was given authority over and was responsible and accountable for the quality of the prototype submitted.
-The following table presents the balance of the OnCore team, a multidisciplinary and collaborative group, covering the seven labor categories listed below.
+OnCore selected Mike Tsay, our Chief Technical Architect, to be the Team Leader/Project Manager.
+In that role, Mike was responsible and accountable for the quality of the prototype submitted.
+The following table presents the remainder of OnCore’s multidisciplinary and collaborative team that fulfilled the seven labor categories listed below.

 **We selected a multidisciplinary and collaborative team that fulfilled the following seven labor categories:**